“Am I attracted to abusive men?”

 Well the old saying goes fool me once, shame on you.
 Fool me twice, shame on me.

 This made me start to analyze what it is that I’ve been doing wrong, how to notice it, and most importantly how to fix it.
-So when you are considering dating here are some questions to help you spot some early on signs of someone toxic that you want to remove yourself from ASAP.
+So when you are considering dating here are some questions to help you spot some early on signs of someone toxic that you want to remove yourself from the situation ASAP.

 I call them my Red Flag Questions.